VinayJayadev/VinayJayadev/README.md

 - 👨‍🎓 I'm a Master's student in **Artificial Intelligence.**

-- I’m currently employed as a Working Student in **ML Engineering**

 - 💬 How to reach me **vinayjayadev96@gmail.com**

 ## 🚀 Languages and Technologies: